Dr. Know (band): History

 In 1998, Cruz called Hernandez and together they approached Toucher.
 Toucher declined, but Hernandez and Cruz recruited others and embarked on a North American tour with big-name punk acts of the time.
 In September 2001, Cruz was asked to sing with old friends, the reunited Dead Kennedys, leading to a gig that lasted until April 2003.
 Dr. Know still managed another record, entitled Father, Son, and Holy Shit! and toured the West Coast with Stäläg 13 and Ill Repute.
 Dr. Know released their last record in 2009, on Unrest Records, entitled "Killing For God."
 Cruz, Hernandez, and the Contreras cousins, Rick and Steve, all wrote the record, recorded in Santa Cruz, California.

-May 2010, Dr. Know with Hernandez and Cruz played a final gig.
-This version of the band played 2 more special gigs in Santa Cruz, Ca., and in Oakland, November 25 and 26, 2011.
+Dr. Know with Hernandez and Cruz played a couple of sort of final gigs, in Santa Cruz, Ca., and in Oakland, November 25 and 26, 2011.
+On November 27, 2011, Brandon Cruz posted the official end of his and Hernandez' version of Dr Know, but on the same day Kyle Toucher announced the reformation of the Wreckage in Flesh era line up.

-Founding member, and the 6th and 8th vocalist and songwriter Kyle Toucher, now works as a visual effects and digital artist in Los Angeles, CA. He has done work on TV series such as Battlestar Galactica and Star Trek: Voyager as well as in movies such as Serenity and Van Helsing.
-Toucher has won two Emmys for his work.

-On August 18, 2010, Brandon Cruz posted the official end of his and Hernandez' version of Dr Know.

-The same day that Brandon Cruz announced the breakup of the punk Dr. Know, Kyle Toucher announced the reformation of the Wreckage in Flesh era line up.
 Called The Real Dr. Know featuring Kyle Toucher, the lineup is Toucher, Mike Purdy, Tim Harkins, and Steve "El Steevo" Morrison.
 As of late 2011, the Toucher-led Dr. Know has reformed and have played a few successful West Coast gigs.

-Brandon Cruz is still playing punk rock and is also a photographer, and recovery consultant.
+The two lineups went back and forth and each played when the other didn't.
+Overall, there is a split among Toucher or Cruz fans, depending on those who like metal or punk.

-Dr. Know gave birth to KNOW, in November 2016.
-Known as KNOW, ex members of the band playing the punk music of Dr. Know, began rehearsing with Cruz, Hernandez, Larry White, ex drummer from the metal era, and Fred Mattaquin, the 2nd guitarist on the Burn ep.

-KNOW planned to go to Europe with Stäläg 13 to begin the Nardcore Summer Tour on July 22, 2017.
-It was to start off with a festival in Copenhagen with Discharge.
+After Toucher complained and attempted to copyright material that he didn't draw, the very distinct Dr. Know girl, drawn by Jaime Hernandez, the attempt failed.
+The Cruz and Hernandez version of the band gave birth to KNOW, in November 2016.
+Known as KNOW, ex-members of the band playing the punk music of Dr. Know, began rehearsing with Cruz, Hernandez, Larry White, ex drummer from the metal era, and Fred Mattaquin, the 2nd guitarist on the Burn ep.
+KNOW went to Europe with Stäläg 13 to begin the Nardcore Summer Tour on July 22, 2017.
+It started off with a festival in Copenhagen with Discharge and ended at the Rebellion Festival in Blackpool, England, and was a great success.

-Brandon, Ismael, Fred Mattaquin, and Larry White, all ex-original members, are now playing as DR. KNOW, as of 2018.
-An appearance at Punk Rock Bowling is happening September 24, and 26th.
-Then a tour with the duo The Garden of the East Coat and Southwest is happening in November.
-Dr. Know are planning a European tour in 2022 with old friends Million of Dead Cops. as well as Russia, North Korea, China, Australia, Indonesia, and Japan.
+KNOW changed back to Dr. Know after Toucher reportedly lost interest in doing his metal version occasionally.
+An appearance at Punk Rock Bowling happened September 24, and 26th in Las Vegas in 2022.
+Then a tour with the duo The Garden of the East Coat and Southwest happened in November.
+Dr. Know replaced original bassist Hernandez after legal troubles and added Adam Fuscalo, a local friend and tattoo artist, and as of May 2023, have added second guitarist Angelo Miles, a Pt.
+Hueneme resident and tattooist, also the lead guitarist of Boilerman.
+A new album is in the works with Mattequin and Miles writing most of the music, while Cruz will add a few riffs and all lyrics.